-This important day was created because of the tireless efforts of young people in and from care and the stories and experiences they shared through the My Real Life Book report.
-The day was proclaimed provincially in the Children and Youth in Care Day Act, 2014, and it is an opportunity to recognize the contributions of current and former youth in care to the province, as well as reduce stigma and acknowledge their strength, bravery, and resilience in the face of adversity.
+Children and Youth in Care Day, proclaimed into law with the Children and Youth in Care Day Act, 2014, is an opportunity to acknowledge the valuable contributions that current and former youth in care make to the province, as well as the strength and resilience shown by these children and youth in the face of adversity.

 Join us on May 14!

 Forget-me-nots symbolize love and respect and represent a promise of remembrance.
 These tiny blooms are known for their resilience and their ability to grow in difficult circumstances and across environments.

 This video was brought to life through the contributions of those with lived experience in the Ontario child welfare system.
 In order of appearance, thank you to: Michael, Alisha, Van, Troy, Elaine, Cheyanne, Rose, Elder Whabagoon, Aidan, Samuel, Rose-Ann, and Brittany.

 Thank you to everyone who made it possible.

 Like the forget-me-not flower, children and youth in care are resilient and adaptable.
 But despite that strength, they still need consistent care, attention, and tangible support to thrive.
 These are just some of the ways you can show up for kids in care in your community.

 Meet seven inspiring young people and the individuals who have influenced their success and well-being.
 This could be you.